shore-gmbh/extep/README.md

 **A tiny and friendly step runner for Elixir pipelines**

 Extep is a simple utility that helps you compose Elixir pipelines using a shared context.
-It's especially useful for building multi-step workflows that can gracefully **halt** or **error** along the way.
+It's useful for building multi-step workflows that can gracefully **halt** or **error** along the way.
+Extep is a simple implementation of the Railway-oriented programming and it was inspired by Ecto.Multi [Ecto.Multi](https://hexdocs.pm/ecto/Ecto.Multi.html) and [Sage](https://hexdocs.pm/sage/readme.html).

 ## Installation